Content Overview of the Cambridge Health Alliance Child and Adolescent Psychiatry Training Program: Second Year

 Rotations: Second Year

 The CHA Child and Adolescent Outpatient Service provides evaluation and treatment to children from ages 3 to 18, 60% of whom are male and 40% of whom are female.
-The clinic population is evenly split between children are 12 or under, half are 13 or older.
+The clinic population is evenly split between children who are 12 or under, and half who are 13 or older.

 These children are most commonly diagnosed with attention-deficit/hyperactivity disorder, adjustment disorders, depressive disorders, post-traumatic stress disorder, anxiety disorders, and oppositional defiant disorder.
 The clinic also treats youth with autistic spectrum disorders, bipolar disorder, psychotic disorders, and substance user disorders.
 School behavioral problems, learning disabilities, physical or sexual abuse, and family disorganization are frequently part of the clinical picture.
 The cultural mix of patients includes Latino, Haitian, and Portuguese, as well as a variety of other ethnicities.

-The Child Ambulatory Service handles approximately ten thousand visits per year.
-Among the components of the service are a psychotherapy clinic, a psychopharmacology clinic, and a unique clinic for deaf and hard-of-hearing children.
-In addition, services are provided within both school-based health clinics and neighborhood health centers.
+The Child Ambulatory Service provides approximately ten thousand visits per year.
+Clinical services available at the Macht building on our main campus include a psychotherapy clinic, a psychopharmacology clinic, a neuropsychological and developmental testing program, a clinic for deaf and hard-of-hearing children, a family therapy clinic, and a group therapy program.

 Outpatient Psychotherapy Clinic